-2019 Annual Awards Ceremony coming up May 8, 2019 Embassy Suites Valencia
+2019 Annual Awards Ceremony May 8, 2019

-Awards are based on the club's fund-raising efforts in the previous year.
+Awards are based on the Club's fund-raising efforts in the previous year.
 Committee chairs and co-chairs announced each winner at the awards program, the first public announcement of the recipients.

-Three young women share $2,000 in the club's Young Women in Public Affairs program.
+Three young women share $2,000 in the Club's Young Women in Public Affairs Award (YWPA).
 The prize money is distributed to first, second and third place winners, who attend local high schools or college, and are 16 – 19 years of age.
-The competition, which also has District 9 and Zonta International levels, provides a potential amount of up to $5,500.
+The competition, which also has District 9 and Zonta International award levels, provides a potential award amount of up to an additional $5,500.
 This award is designed to encourage young women to take an interest in public affairs and perhaps pursue a career in a related field.
 This year's recipients are Jennifer Elliott who has future goals to become a leader in government to advocate for improvement in the status of women; Ashley Hernandez from Saugus High whose goal is to become a social worker; and Katherine Jurowski from West Ranch High who's goal is to tear down barriers for special need adults or those who have mental differences.